Jungyoonlim/unfold/README.md

-# rothko AI - Old
-Artificial Intelligence and Art, Man and Machine, Tragedy and Ecstasy

-# What Rothko does: AI Art and Design Studio
+# What Unfold does
-- Project #1:  Automate UV unwrapping for 3D modeling (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)
+- Automate UV unwrapping for 3D modeling (in interior design, games, 3d art, ar/vr, architecture, engineering, product design etc)
-- Project #2: Unsupervised Learning x Art.
-Algorithms find patterns beyond human labels -- that was not thought possible.
-Exploring the gaps between language.
-- Project #3 (TBD): AI x Style.
-What is it to create your 'style'?

 ## What is UV-ing?
 - ML Algorithms can have an advantage by training on a wide variety of complex geometries, e.g. dealing with non-planar or concave polygons, quite common in 3D models.